Ronin15/Armadillo_Madness_C3/README.md

 ## Game Summary

 Armadillo Madness is an exciting and fast-paced game where players control an armadillo navigating through 2 levels.
 The game features obstacles, power-ups, and enemies that test the player's skills and reflexes.
 The goal is to complete each level while shooting enemies and avoiding hazards and collecting power-ups.
-Game is Aracade style with HighScore tracking and boss fights at the end of each level.
+Game is Arcade style with HighScore tracking and boss fights at the end of each level.

 ### SPECS: